Greenhouses

 Freestanding glass greenhouse with a pitched roof, black metal frame, and raised foundation, surrounded by flowers and trees near a lakeCraftcamp Large Greenhouse Plan 10×16 With Polycarbonate Cover & Raised Beds

-Lean-to greenhouses are built against an existing wall, which reduces material and insulation needs.
+Lean-to greenhouses are built against an existing wall, which reduces how much material and insulation you’ll need.
 These models typically cost 20%–30% less than freestanding designs and are better suited for small yards or colder climates where sharing heat with a nearby structure is a plus.

 Compact lean-to greenhouse with a wooden frame and clear panels, attached to a brick wall on a paved patio